 - Applying too much: Less is more; apply gradually and blend well.

-Applicators for Flawless Application
+Select the Best Applicators for a Flawless Finish

 - Fingers: Great for lightweight, natural finishes.